-⊻ This section is a checklist for use by PCB designers using the XS2-UF12A-512-FB236.
-Each of the following sections contains items to check for each design.
-J.1 Ground Plane Each ground ball has a via to minimize impedance and conduct heat away from the device.
-(Section 12.2) Other than ground vias, there are no (or only a few) vias underneath or closely around the device.
-This create a good, solid, ground plane.
-J.2 Power supply decoupling The decoupling capacitors are all placed close to a supply pin (Section 12).
-The decoupling capacitors are spaced around the device (Section 12).
-The ground side of each decoupling capacitor has a direct path back to the center ground of the device.
-J.3 PLL_AVDD The PLL_AVDD filter (especially the capacitor) is placed close to the
+∀ This section is a checklist for use by PCB designers using the XS2 UF12A-512-FB236.
+Each of the following sections contains items to check for each design. .1 Ground Plane Each ground ball has a via to minimize impedance and conduct heat away from the device.
+(Section 12.4) Other than ground vias, there are no (or only a few) vias underneath or closely around the device.
+This create a good, solid, ground plane. .2 Power supply decoupling .
+2 Power supply decoupling The decoupling capacitors are all placed close to a supply pin (Section 12).
+The decoupling capacitors are all placed close to a supply pin (Sec The decoupling capacitors are all placed close to a supply pin (Section 12).